Activity

 Can you make a pile of counters, just by blowing away the sand?

-Discuss: It takes a while, but by blowing away the sand, a pile of counters forms.
+Discuss: It takes a while, but by blowing away the sand, a pile of counters forms, as the exposed counters fall as the sand is eroded away.

 This models formation of a 'desert pavement'.
 In a desert, sand is blown away but larger rocks remain.
 The rocks gradually fall lower and lower as the sand between them is removed.
 Eventually a layer of rocks remain on top of a lowered ground, protecting against further erosion.
 The layer of rocks on top is called a desert pavement.
 The lowering of the land surface by wind erosion is called 'deflation'.